 A desire to encourage hope for a better future.
 My story, and yours, is still being written.
 It is okay to hope.
 To dream of a better tomorrow.

 If you would like to read something else about me instead, click here.

-When I was fifteen years old I experienced a traumatic event that would have a dramatic impact on my life.
+When I was fifteen years old, I experienced a traumatic event that would dramatically impact my life.

 So I decided that it didn’t happen to me.
 It happened to someone else.

 It happened to Glen.
 Glen is my middle name.
 The name my parents called me.
 The name that everyone knew me by.
 It is the name that family and childhood friends still use.